needle-tools/needle-engine-samples/package/Runtime/Particles/README.md

 ## Performance

 Particle System is, in both Unity and Needle, CPU bound.
 Be careful with the number of particles you have.
 We generally recommend keeping the number of particles below 1000 on the high-end system.
-In VR and on mobiles you should keep it under 100.
+On mobile devices and mobile VR you should keep it under 100.
+Always test for performance.

 Another important aspect to keep in mind is the overdraw of transparent objects.
 Transparency is very expensive mainly if you stack multiple objects on each other.
 You can reduce this cost by using fewer particles.
 Or if applicable, set your material to opaque and enable alpha clipping.